 Statues in Church

 Many Evangelical churches are purposely barren from visual art to avoid "idols or cast images."
-(Lev 19:4) Many of these same churches have $15,000-$40,000 sound systems to make beautiful music.
-I have to say, being a musician, I (Hugh) commend them for having great sound systems.
+(Lev 19:4) but have amazing sound systems to make beautiful music, which is fine with us.
+We don't think they worship the music anymore than Catholics worship statues.

-Many Evangelicals sing with their hands in the air.
-Sometimes they kneel while singing the music.
-If we would say, "you are worshipping the music" they would quickly correct us and tell us that they are worshipping through music.
+Many Evangelicals sing with their hands in the air or kneel while singing.
+If we said, "you are worshipping the music" they would would say they are worshipping through music.
 The music is a vehicle of expression to bring out an inner feeling - to honour and glorify God.
-I would agree with them because we love singing praise music like Vineyard, Hosanna, Chris Tomlin, Matt Redmond, and Integrity music.
-And yup, my hands are sometimes in the air.
-Here's a video produced by an Evangelical organization challenging the status quo in modern Evangelical services.
+We agree.
+Many Catholics love singing praise music like Hosanna, Chris Tomlin, Matt Redmond, and Integrity Music with hands in the air.

 Beautiful art such as a statue or a painting in a Catholic Church is used in the same way Evangelicals use beautiful music (which is also a form of art).
 We do not worship the art itself as is described in Psalms 97:7.